agamm/awesome-developer-first/README.md

 # Awesome Developer-First [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of awesome developer-first tools, products and resources.
+A curated list of awesome developer-first tools and products

 The definition of developer-first for this repo is:
 * Developers are the target audience.